Godspower-Eze/30DaysOfSolidity/README.md

 # 30 Days Of Solidity

-This repository would contain 30 Solidity Smart Contracts while explaining different concepts in the language.
-It aims to
+This repository would contain 30 or more solidity smart contracts while explaining different concepts of the language.
+It aims to teach you smart contract development; hopefully.

 ## How to Use